fdrcdtrz/TETREES/README.md

 ### Optimization Parameters

-Specified in optimization.py, including: delta – ε-step size for discretization
+Specified in `main.py`, including:
+- delta, hence the ε-step size for discretization.
-KPI and KVI weights
+- KPI and KVI weights.

-Gurobi solver parameters:
+Specified in `optimization.py`, including:
-MIPGap: allowable optimality gap between the best feasible solution and the theoretical bound
+- MIPGap, the allowable optimality gap between the best feasible solution and the theoretical bound
-MIPFocus: solver emphasis (e.g., finding feasible solutions fast vs. proving optimality)
+- MIPFocus, the solver emphasis (e.g., finding feasible solutions fast vs. proving optimality)
-VarBranch: branching strategy (e.g., reduced-cost or strong branching) Global parameters such as the carbon intensity factor (CI) and power usage effectiveness (PUE) can also be configured.
+- VarBranch,  the branching strategy (e.g., reduced-cost or strong branching)

+Global parameters such as the carbon intensity factor (`CI`) and power usage effectiveness (`PUE`) can also be configured.
-For a complete explanation of parameters and methodology, refer to the paper:
+For a complete explanation of parameters and methodology, refer to [this paper](https://www.sciencedirect.com/science/article/pii/S138912862500444X)
-Exact ε-constraint optimization for service-to-resource assignment (Computer Communications, 2025)

 ## Running a simulation with TETREES